raditpan/prodConfigChecker/README.md

 // run with custom config file prodConfigChecker run <app_name> --config custom-config.yaml

+// run with silent mode, no files diff in console output prodConfigChecker run <app_name> -s
 ```

 Check the diff output in terminal console.
 HTML output file is also generated in your current directory, in case you want to share the result with others.